-All staff are returning to school as usual for INSET training and this will focus on training in the Covid-safe measures we have put in place.
-We will ensure that there is training and information provided to all pupils as they return to school.
+All staff are returning to school as usual for INSET training and this will be focused on training in the Covid-safe measures we have put in place.
+We will also ensure that there is training and information provided to all pupils as they return to school.
 We will also ensure that there are constant reminders to pupils and staff about how to stay safe, along with visual reminders and signage around the school site reinforcing these messages.
 Your support in reinforcing the fundamental principles outlined by the UK Government about how to leave our homes safely is welcomed.

 • Following Government self-isolation and test and trace guidelines at all times;

 • Keeping your distance from people outside your household;